Australia shares finish lower as mining, energy stocks fall

-The broader mining sector lost 0.6%, while benchmark heavyweight BHP Group Ltd ended 1.4% lower.
+The broader mining sector .AXMM lost 0.6%, while benchmark heavyweight BHP Group Ltd BHP.AX ended 1.4% lower.

 Asian shares also declined as U.S. stimulus talks stalled and rising coronavirus cases in Europe forced some countries there to revive curfews and lockdowns.